Ref PAR 2023/595

 The overall assessment of the applications will consider proficiency and potential for development, ability to carry out the duties of the position, to cooperate with others, and to contribute to the positive development of the organization.

-In Gothenburg, DDLS Fellows will be part of the Wallenberg Centre for Molecular and Translational Medicine (WCMTM) where 22 research group leaders are currently active in different research fields.
-WCMTM was established in collaboration with the Knut and Alice Wallenberg Foundation, the Hospital Region West and AstraZeneca as part of a national agenda to further strengthen Sweden’s position within molecular medicine.
-The Wallenberg Centre is located in Gothenburg, with activities at Sahlgrenska Academy and the Faculty of Science at the University of Gothenburg, Sahlgrenska University Hospital, and AstraZeneca to ensure unique translational research environments in the interface between academia, healthcare and the pharmaceutical industry.
+In Gothenburg, DDLS Fellows will be part of the Wallenberg Centre for Molecular and Translational Medicine (WCMTM) where 26 research group leaders have been hired in different research fields.
+WCMTM was established in collaboration with the Knut and Alice Wallenberg Foundation, the Region Västra Götaland and AstraZeneca as part of a national agenda to further strengthen Sweden’s position within molecular medicine.
+The Wallenberg Centre is located in Gothenburg, with activities at Sahlgrenska Academy and the Faculty of Science at the University of Gothenburg, Sahlgrenska University Hospital, and AstraZeneca to ensure unique translational research environments at the interface between academia, healthcare and the pharmaceutical industry.

 Type of employment: Fixed-term employment, five years